Large Language Models Empowered Autonomous Edge AI for Connected Intelligence: Cloud-Edge-Client Hierarchical Framework for Autonomous Edge AI

 \section{Cloud-Edge-Client Hierarchical Framework for Autonomous Edge AI}

-In this section, we introduce a cloud-edge-client hierarchical system for autonomous edge AI that leverages the capabilities of GPT.
-Cloud servers, such as Microsoft Azure, possess ample computational resources to support GPT.
-The client layer comprises users' devices and IoT sensors, which have limited computational resources.
-Edge servers, situated in close proximity to the clients, offer greater computational resources.
-The framework encompasses edge AI model coordination and automatic federated learning, as depicted in Fig. \ref{fig:edgegpt}.
-In the edge AI model coordination, GPT processes users' requests, breaks them down into sub-tasks, and dispatches these sub-tasks to the appropriate edge devices and AI models.
-Subsequently, AI model offloading and task-oriented communication techniques are employed to facilitate low-latency model inference.
-Regarding automatic federated learning, users simply need to describe their datasets in natural language and GPT is responsible for generating the federated learning code required to train a model with satisfactory performance.
+In this section, we introduce a framework for achieving autonomous edge AI in the cloud-edge-client hierarchical system.
+Cloud servers, e.g., Microsoft Azure, boast substantial computational resources to support GPT.
+The client layer consists of users' devices and IoT sensors, which possess limited computational resources.
+Edge servers, strategically located near the clients, provide enhanced computational resources.
+The following subsections present a detailed framework for edge AI model coordination that aims at enabling self-organization ability and automatic federated learning to attain self-improvement ability under privacy constraints.